The Siren

 If the Siren is your monster, your challenge may not be fear.

-It may be focus.
+It may be distraction.

 How to Travel with a Siren